-Dr. Aldave holds the Walton Li Chair in Cornea and Uveitis and is Chief of the Cornea and Uveitis Division and Director of the Cornea and Refractive Surgery Fellowship Program at the Stein Eye Institute, The University of California, Los Angeles.
-Dr. Aldave has received numerous honors during his career, including the Alpha Omega Alpha Scholarship Award for graduating first in his medical school class; the Heed Ophthalmic Foundation Fellowship; the American Ophthalmological Society-Knapp Testimonial Fund Fellowship; the first Claes Dohlman Society Award; and the Achievement, Secretariat, and Senior Achievement Awards from the American Academy of Ophthalmology.
-In addition to his busy clinical practice, Dr. Aldave directs the Corneal Genetics Laboratory at the Stein Eye Institute.
-Dr. Aldave’s research focuses on the molecular genetics of the corneal dystrophies, a group of inherited disorders that affect corneal clarity and constitute the primary indications for corneal transplantation.
-Recognized as a leader in his chosen field of scientific investigation, Dr. Aldave has authored over 165 peer-reviewed manuscripts, has been invited to give more than 450 scientific presentations at local, national, and international meetings, and serves as a scientific reviewer for 20 ophthalmology and genetics journals.
+Dr. Aldave holds the Walton Li Chair in Cornea and Uveitis and is Chief of the Cornea and Uveitis Division and Director of the Cornea and Refractive Surgery Fellowship Program at the Jules Stein Eye Institute, The University of California, Los Angeles.
+Dr. Aldave has received numerous honors during his career, including the Alpha Omega Alpha Scholarship Award for graduating first in his medical school class, the Heed Ophthalmic Foundation Fellowship, the American Ophthalmological Society-Knapp Testimonial Fund Fellowship, the first Claes Dohlman Society Award, and the Achievement, Secretariat, and Senior Achievement Awards from the American Academy of Ophthalmology.
+In addition to his busy clinical practice, Dr. Aldave directs the Corneal Genetics Laboratory at the Jules Stein Eye Institute.
+Dr. Aldave’s NIH-funded laboratory research focuses on the molecular genetics of corneal dystrophies, a group of inherited disorders that affect corneal clarity and constitute one of the primary indications for corneal transplantation.
+Recognized as a leader in his chosen field of scientific investigation, Dr. Aldave has authored over 100 peer-reviewed manuscripts, has been invited to give more than 250 scientific presentations at local, national, and international meetings, and serves as a scientific reviewer for 14 ophthalmology and genetics journals.